Wednesday 28 December 2022

 Lady Russell in Netflix's Persuasion 2022

 Now we meet Lady Russell.
 And honestly she doesn't need to be in this version of Persuasion at all.
 We could've put the blame on the Persuasion not to marry Frederick on her family.
 The opening scene concisely sets up for us that Anne has given up Frederick with no mention or need of Lady Russell.
 She persuades Anne of nothing else later so she's truly unnecessary.
 Anne decides on her own to be slightly distrustful of Mr. Elliot and also persuades herself to be slightly into him without Lady Russell's encouragement.
 Lady Russell is strikingly blunt in all of her scenes with Anne's family in a way that would've been improper, she makes loud pronouncements about what they must do, she makes faces at their behavior across the table at Anne.
 And she accomplishes nothing in later scenes.
-Later Lady Russell is the source of Anne believing that Frederick is engaged to Louisa and it would've been the easiest thing to have that misinformation come from Mary.
+Later, Lady Russell is the source of Anne believing that Frederick is engaged to Louisa and it would've been the easiest thing to have that misinformation come from Mary.

 It seems Lady's Russel's purpose is to be improper.
 To be loud, and a bit forward and abrasive and to discuss having affairs while traveling in foreign countries, all of which I could've done without.
 Especially since we discuss our foreign affairs right after Louisa falls and we're supposed to be concerned she'll never recover, not be laughing about travelling to have affairs.
 Since we do have Lady Russell in this movie, it would have been nice if she'd had more point, perhaps persuaded Anne of more things or into considering Mr. Elliot or mentioned even once that she'd persuaded Anne not to marry Charles Musgrove perhaps.

 The only thing I do like is that Lady Russell's presence allows Anne to tell us in conversation that she's still not over Frederick because aside from her mother and Lady Russel, Frederick Wentworth is the only person who ever really saw her, understood her and loved her.
 I do like that detail.
 And I don't mind that Lady Russell tells her she was wrong then, but needs to move on now.
 But other than that, she really isn't given enough to do in this movie's plot.
 And honestly since we have Anne constantly talking to camera we could have had her tell us directly.
-My preference would have been that she tell her rabbit, whom she also converses with, but I didn't get much say in the direction of this movie.
+My preference would have been that she tell her rabbit, with whom Anne also converses, but I didn't get much say in the direction of this movie.

 I appreciate that Anne understands why Frederick wouldn't write to her after he's made a bit of money a few years after they broken engagement, saying that "he respects himself too much to beg.
 He didn't fight for me because he could never value a love that wasn't offered freely."
 And I rather love the thought that she has followed his career through newspapers and news of the navy.
 But I hate that she talks to camera to tell you about it.
 She continues talking to camera throughout the movie and it's obnoxious.